School Tours

 Primary Schools

 Our guided tours for primary schools are both educational and fun.
-Beginning in the Stone Age, our 90 minute tour brings children on a journey through Ireland’s past, as they wander through Prehistoric settlements, monuments and burial places, and up to the introduction of writing and Christianity.
-Bringing to life what students have learned in the classroom they learn about farming in medieval Ireland and the invention of the world’s first automatic machine for grinding wheat into flour.
+Beginning in the Stone Age, an approx 90 minute tour brings children on a journey through Ireland’s past, as they wander through Prehistoric settlements, monuments and burial places, and up to the introduction of writing and Christianity.
+Bringing to life what students have learned in the classroom, they learn about farming in Iron Age Ireland and the invention of the world’s first automatic machine for grinding wheat into flour.
 The tour finishes with the arrival of the Vikings and Anglo-Normans.
 Some of the children might even discover that they are Vikings at the end of the tour!

 Secondary Schools